Spectral properties and coding transitions of Haar-random quantum codes: Postselection past threshold

-Above the hashing bound, error correction fails because there are too many typical errors to distinguish: the spectrum of $\rho_Q$ is dominated by states of high $w$ that cannot be associated with specific errors.
-As shown in~\autoref{fig:canonical}(a), the bands with $w$ near $w_c$ also merge as one increases the error rate past $p_c$.
-Nevertheless, the bands associated with low-weight errors remain well-defined, and their states do not strongly mix with states produced by uncorrectable errors.
-If we define a projector $\Pi_w$ onto the space of states spanned by all codewords acted upon by errors of weight $w$, then the density matrix $\sigma_{p,w} \propto \Pi_w \tilde{\rho}_Q \Pi_w$ projected onto this space may contain only correctable errors \cite{footnote-proj}, even for $p>p_c$.
+We first consider \textit{hard postselection}: If we define a projector $\Pi_w$ onto the space of states spanned by all codewords acted upon by errors of weight $w$, then the density matrix $\sigma_{p,w} \propto \Pi_w \tilde{\rho}_Q \Pi_w$ projected onto this space may contain only correctable errors \cite{footnote-proj}, even for $p>p_c$.
 In this regime, postselecting on errors of weight $w$ is exponentially unlikely to succeed, but if it does, then the quantum information remains protected.
 This projector $\Pi_w$ is not possible to construct in a scalable fashion, but consideration of this postselection is conceptually informative.
 Note also that when the bands are spectrally separated, this projector is approximately the projection onto one band.

-An instructive limiting case is postselecting on the space spanned by errors of weight zero, i.e., on the logical subspace \cite{Turkeshi2024}.
-An initial logical state can map into this subspace by one of two mechanisms: (i)~the state was not subject to any errors, or (ii)~an arbitrary error occurred, but mapped the initial state to one that was not strictly orthogonal to the logical subspace.
-In our model, case~(i) occurs with probability $(1-p)^N$, and case~(ii) with probability $(1-(1-p)^N)q^{k-N}$ (where the factor $q^{k-N}$ is the probability that a random state will project onto a subspace consisting of $q^k$ states).
+An instructive limiting case is postselecting on the space spanned by errors of weight zero, \textit{i.e.}, on the logical subspace \cite{Turkeshi2024,English2025}, {a common tactic in both near-term experiments and proposed fault-tolerant protocols~\cite{gidney2024}.} An initial logical state can map into this subspace by one of two mechanisms: (i)~the state was not subject to any errors, or (ii)~an arbitrary error occurred, but mapped the initial state to one that was not strictly orthogonal to the logical subspace.
+In our model, case~(i) occurs with probability $(1-p)^N$, and case~(ii) with probability $(1-(1-p)^N)q^{k-N}$ (where the factor $q^{k-N}$ is the trace of a random state on the logical subspace, \textit{i.e.}, the probability that a random state will project onto a subspace consisting of $q^k$ states).
 When $-\glog_q (1-p) \leq 1-k/N$, conditional on postselection succeeding, it is overwhelmingly likely in the limit of large $N$ that no error acted, and the quantum information remains protected.
-In this sense, the success or failure of postselection provides sharp information on whether an error occured, and errors are therefore ``detectable''.
+In this sense, the success or failure of postselection provides sharp information on whether an error occurred, and errors are therefore ``detectable''.